chasewnelson/trevolver/README.md

 		--rate_matrix=mutation_equal.txt --branch_unit=1 > example4_output.txt

 ## <a name="acknowledgments"></a>Acknowledgments
-**trevolver** was written with support from a Gerstner Scholars Fellowship from the Gerstner Family Foundation at the American Museum of Natural History to C.W.N.
+**Trevolver** was written with support from a Gerstner Scholars Fellowship from the Gerstner Family Foundation at the American Museum of Natural History to C.W.N.
 (2016-2019), and is maintained with support from the same.
 The logo image was designed by Mitch Lin (2019); copyright-free DNA helix obtained from Pixabay.
 Thanks to Reed A. Cartwright, Michael Dean, Dan Graur, Ming-Hsueh Lin, Lisa Mirabello, and Meredith Yeager for discussion.

 ## <a name="citation"></a>Citation

 When using this software, please refer to and cite:

->Nelson CW, Fu Y, Li W-H (*in preparation*) trevolver: simulating non-reversible DNA sequence evolution in trinucleotide context on a bifurcating tree.
+>Nelson CW, Fu Y, Li W-H (*in preparation*) Trevolver: simulating non-reversible DNA sequence evolution in trinucleotide context on a bifurcating tree.

 and this page:

 >https://github.com/chasewnelson/trevolver

 ## <a name="contact"></a>Contact
-If you have questions about **trevolver**, please click on the <a target="_blank" href="https://github.com/chasewnelson/trevolver/issues">Issues</a> tab at the top of this page and begin a new thread, so that others might benefit from the discussion.
+If you have questions about **Trevolver**, please click on the <a target="_blank" href="https://github.com/chasewnelson/trevolver/issues">Issues</a> tab at the top of this page and begin a new thread, so that others might benefit from the discussion.

 Other correspondence should be addressed to Chase W. Nelson: